Southern Illinois Multimodal Station

-The proposed Southern Illinois Multi-Modal Station (SIMMS) is located at the site of the existing Amtrak passenger station in Downtown Carbondale, Illinois.
+The proposed Southern Illinois Multimodal Station (SIMMS) is located at the existing Amtrak passenger station site in Downtown Carbondale, Illinois.
 The site is located between the existing Canadian National (CN) railroad tracks on the east and Illinois Avenue on the west.
-Illinois Avenue is the northbound travel lanes for the US Route 51 coupler through Carbondale.
+Illinois Avenue is the northbound travel lane for the US Route 51 coupler through Carbondale.
 View the map of the proposed station location (JPG).

 Amtrak Ridership Statistics

-The existing Amtrak passenger station was built south of the old Illinois Central railroad passenger depot in 1981.
-The Carbondale station is the southern terminus of the Amtrak Illini and Saluki routes which provide daily service from Carbondale to Chicago.
-The Carbondale station is also the northern terminus for the City of New Orleans route which provides daily service to New Orleans.
+The existing Amtrak passenger station was built south of the old Illinois Central Railroad passenger depot in 1981.
+The Carbondale station is the southernmost Amtrak station in Illinois.
+Amtrak's Illini and Saluki routes provide daily service between Carbondale and Chicago.
+Amtrak Thruway Motorcoach service between Carbondale and St. Louis, Missouri, connects with the City of New Orleans.

 Southern Illinois University Carbondale

-Southern Illinois University Carbondale (SIUC) is located approximately one mile from the Multi-Modal Station, and will be included as part of the route for SIUC’s mass transit system (Saluki Express).
-Bicycle and pedestrian facilities are also planned to connect the Multi-Modal Station to campus and student housing areas as well.
-Other universities, such as the University of Illinois Urbana-Champaign and Eastern Illinois University are located along the Amtrak Illini and Saluki routes in Illinois.
+Southern Illinois University Carbondale (SIUC) is located approximately one mile from the Multimodal Station and will be included in the SIUC's mass transit system (Saluki Express) route.
+Bicycle and pedestrian facilities are also planned to connect the Multimodal Station to the campus and student housing areas.
+Other universities, such as the University of Illinois Urbana-Champaign and Eastern Illinois University, are located along Illinois' Amtrak Illini and Saluki routes.

-Students at SIUC not only travel between home and school via Amtrak but students also visit friends and attend events at other universities via train.
-Shuttles, ride services, family, and friends transport students to the Station that are traveling to other universities outside the Carbondale area, including St. Louis, Missour, Cape Girardeau, Missouri, Evansville, Indiana, and Paducah, Kentucky.
+Students at SIUC travel between home and school via Amtrak and visit friends and attend events at other universities via train.
+Shuttles, ride services, family, and friends transport students to the Station to other universities outside the Carbondale area, including St. Louis, Missouri; Cape Girardeau, Missouri; Evansville, Indiana; and Paducah, Kentucky.